 The safest apps

-With the most personal data-hungry apps out of the way, some of the safest apps in terms of the amount of data tracked can be surprising.
-Apps like Clubhouse, Netflix and Microsoft Teams are at the forefront of the ongoing pandemic and are in the top five.
+With the most personal data-hungry apps out of the way, some of the most secure apps can be surprising in terms of the amount of data being kept.
+Apps such as Clubhouse, Netflix and Microsoft Teams are at the forefront during the ongoing pandemic and are in the top five.

-Even with last year’s video call service Zoom’s conference error, it managed to crack the top 10.
+Even with video calling service Zoom’s conference flaw from last year, it managed to crack the top 10.

 Apps that don’t share your data:

 - Google Classroom